 An exacting storyteller with a deeply technical bent, he has proven an ability to captivate any type of audience.
-Masterful even in the most ambitious productions, James Cameron has a way with pressure and always succeeds in putting his inspiration first.
-Hence perfecting his vision, expanding his knowledge and enriching his art.
+Masterful even in the most ambitious productions, Cameron knows how to cope with pressure and always succeeds in putting his inspiration first.
+In this way, he perfects his vision, expands his knowledge and enriches his art.

 With Titanic in 1997, he transformed our collective image of a rusting ship carcass on the floor of the North Atlantic Ocean into that of a newly launched behemoth cutting through the waves off Southampton.
-Four years later, he dived 3,700 metres to the wreck site of the original Titanic, to film a documentary, Ghosts of the Abyss.
+Four years later, he dived 3,800 metres (12,500 feet) to the wreck site of the original Titanic, to film a documentary, Ghosts of the Abyss

-James Cameron is about to reveal the sequel to Avatar with Avatar II: The Way of Water.
-It sets a new artistic and technical benchmark and brings renewed proof of the director’s perpetual quest for excellence.
+With Avatar: The Way of Water, the sequel to Avatar, Cameron sets a new artistic and technical benchmark and brings renewed proof of the director’s perpetual quest for excellence.